srobo/runbook/docs/competition/team-support/helpdesk.md

 At least one volunteer on Helpdesk must have prior experience of the use of the Student Robotics kit.

-It's recommended that all helpdesk volunteers have a laptop or tablet to access the [ticket system](./ticket-system.md).
+It's recommended that all helpdesk volunteers have a laptop or tablet to access the [ticket system](./ticket-system.md), docs and other online resources.
 The system can be used from a smartphone.

 ## Procedures